 How sound is your financial ship?

-"Everybody needs to have a plan," says Brian S. Kuefler, Vice President, Senior Financial Planner at First Horizon Bank.
+"Everybody needs to have a plan," says Brian S. Kuefler, Vice President, Senior Planner with First Horizon Advisors.

 Procrastination can be enemy number one to your financial planning success.